There is Orange Knowledge Programme funding for 3 types of group training:

 This takes 2 weeks.

 Once you have accepted the grant you are committed to delivering the training and reporting on its progress and outcomes.
-You need to submit a narrative report within two months after the training has finished.
+You need to submit your reports within two months after the training has finished.

-If your course takes longer than 18 months, you also need to submit an additional narrative report, two months after the end of year 1:
+If your TMT Plus takes longer than 18 months, you need to submit an additional narrative report, 2 months after the end of year 1:

 Results from training

-If you would like to know which types of training requests were previously funded by Orange Knowledge grants, you can see an overview below:
+If you would like to know which types of training requests have been funded by Orange Knowledge grants, download the overview below:

 Please contact us via email: email@example.com or call +31 70 4260 260.